rotorflight/rotorflight-firmware/docs/SmartFuel.md

 ## Telemetry

-SmartFuel is exported as the `BATTERY_SMARTFUEL` telemetry sensor for supported telemetry protocols.

-Supported telemetry protocols also export `BATTERY_SMARTCONSUMPTION`:

-- In `CURRENT` mode it mirrors the measured consumed mAh.
+When `smartfuel = OFF`, telemetry keeps the existing master behaviour.

+When `smartfuel = ON`, SmartFuel reuses the existing battery fuel and consumption outputs instead of adding new telemetry sensors:

-- In `VOLTAGE` mode it estimates consumed mAh from the SmartFuel remaining percentage and the usable configured pack capacity.
+- the existing fuel/charge-level output reports SmartFuel remaining percentage
+- the existing consumption output reports measured mAh in `CURRENT` mode
+- the existing consumption output reports estimated mAh in `VOLTAGE` mode